 While using these free job posting websites and social networking communities requires time spent, companies often find unforeseen benefits in return – engagement and relationships with job seekers as well as a greater scope of employment branding and control.
 Controlling your message, content, and brand in a way that only a corporate recruiter or hiring manager can.

-Some of my favorite free job posting sites are not really job board sites at all.
+Some of my favorite sites to post jobs for free are not really job board sites at all.
 Craigslist offers a job posting option as well as a resume database where you can find a newly relocated candidate.
 Additional sites I’ve had much success are Indeed, Glassdoor, and Simply Hired.

 With a little creative thinking and research, posting your job opening and recruiting on free job sites can save you money reaching a new and different candidate audience.
 As the recruiter you control to spend as much or as little as you want.
 Control to use your recruiting dollars and hiring resources in the best possible way.
 Get your team involved in the hiring process.
 Small companies can look big - together – and are poised to make an impression with prospective candidates while filling positions at a much less cost per hire all on a shoestring budget.